9 Simple Ways to Get Totally Free Baby Diapers

 And that by the time they’ve hit their third birthday, you’ll have spent more than $2,100 buying at least 8,580 diapers!
 Crazy!

-That’s a huge expense on a family, so we’ve put together a list of nine ways you can get free diapers….
+That’s a huge expense on a family, so we’ve put together a resource to help you out….

 1. Free Samples